 - 43 hours of Category 1 CME from the American Medical Association.

-REGISTRATION: Registration for the 2017 course is now closed.
-Please check back in early 2018 for information regarding the next training.
+REGISTRATION: Registration for the 2018 course will open in January 2018.
 If you have any questions, please contact the Clinical Quality Improvement Director.